pvtl/docker-dev/docs/php.md

 ## How do I change the default version of PHP?

-The default version of PHP in Docker Dev is typically the latest stable version.
+The default version of PHP is typically the latest stable version.

 But perhaps you want to use PHP 7.4 for all URLs which do not specify a PHP version (like `<folder>.localhost` and `<folder>.pub.localhost`).

-1. Ensure the PHP 7.4 image (`opt/php74.yml`) is added to the `COMPOSE_FILE` list in `.env`
+1. Ensure the PHP 7.4 image is added to the `COMPOSE_FILE` list in `.env` (ie. `opt/php74.yml`)
 1. Cut the `ServerAlias *.pub.*` line from `apache/sites/pub.localhost/php<LATEST_VERSION>.conf`
 1. Paste into `apache/sites/pub.localhost/php74.conf` (after the first `ServerAlias ..` line)
 1. Cut the `ServerAlias *.*` line from `apache/sites/localhost/php<LATEST_VERSION>.conf`